 Vital to a clean energy future

-Nearly 20 percent of our nation’s electricity comes from the 93 operating nuclear facilities throughout the United States.
+Nearly 20% of our nation’s electricity comes from the 93 operating nuclear facilities throughout the United States.

 The nationwide push for carbon-free electricity and federal and private investment in the development of small modular reactors have resulted in further consideration of nuclear power as a generation resource.